benzookapi/shopify-gcp-demo/README.GCP.md

 ## TODO
 - Currently, the order items are afew and the training is hardcoded as `classification` only.
 For more effective AI training, more data items and other type and paramaters like forecasting are required.

+## Possible use cases in the future (with more enhancement in TODO)
+- Classification of customers based on order data
+- Forecasting of country based order average prices
+- ... etc.